pblood66/obsidian/Fall 2025/ARTHC 202/Second Half/Lecture 19 - Fractured View 20th Century.md

 - Picasso and Braque open the doors to cubism to the public
 - Portuguese man playing the guitar next to a river
 - Fractured view
-	- *Analytic cubism* - start with something you see in the real world,
+	- *Analytic cubism* - start with something you see in the real world, using your eyes analyze the geometric pattern, break it down into its geometric shapes,
 # Ashcan
 # Stieglitz
 # The Armory Show